Starting Wireshark from scratch

 Enter "icmp" in the search box at the top and press Enter.

-Only ping results will be sorted, and you will be able to see ICMP packets addressed to our website.
+The ping results will be sorted, and you will be able to see ICMP packets destined for our website.

-Right-click on the string at the bottom and select "Expand All" to see the contents of the packet.
+Right-click on the text at the bottom and select "Expand All" to see the contents of the packet.

-Green : IP version (v4 and header length in this case)
+Green section: IP version (v4 in this case and header length)

 In this case, since it is ICMP, the information available is not very rich, but as long as the packet is not encrypted, you can see detailed data such as the payload (abuse is strictly prohibited)

-Green part : Host information, browser user agent information, language, referrer, etc.
+Green section: Host information, browser user agent information, language, referrer, etc.

-Pink part : Access URL, frame number related to the series of accesses
+Pink section: Accessed URL, frame number associated with the series of accesses

-On HTTP sites, you need to be especially careful about the information you enter into forms .
+When using HTTP sites, you need to be especially careful aboutthe information you enter into forms.

-If you send a password or other information into a form without encryption, the password string can be seen in a packet capture.
+If you send passwords or other sensitive information through an unencrypted form, the password string can be detected through packet capture.

 Filters

-This time, we will introduce some commonly used syntax.
-Various syntaxes, such as regular expressions, can be used, so it seems like it could also be used for troubleshooting API interactions.
+This time, I will introduce some commonly used notations.
+Since various writing styles, including regular expressions, are possible, it seems that this could also be useful for troubleshooting when interacting with APIs.

 - Filter by IP address